mrwiora/pki-tutorial/docs/simple/index.rst

     echo 01 > ca/root-ca/db/root-ca.crt.srl
     echo 01 > ca/root-ca/db/root-ca.crl.srl

-For what these files do see :doc:`../cadb`.
+The database files must exist before the ``openssl ca`` command can be used.
+Their contents are described in :doc:`../cadb`.

 Create CA request
 -----------------------